Sound Blaster Roar: Differences

 The link security modes and mega stereo cable support are not available on the Sound Blaster Roar 2.
 The Roar button has been combined with the TeraBass button behind the speaker.
 There is a switch to toggle between USB Mass Storage mode and USB Audio mode.

 The Sound Blaster Roar 2 cannot play audio while it is charged with a USB cable.

 Sound Blaster Roar Pro

 The Sound Blaster Roar Pro is of the same size and weighs the same as the Sound Blaster Roar.
 The metal grills of the speaker are painted black.

 There is a switch behind the speaker to switch between USB audio and USB Mass Storage modes.
 The Sound Blaster Roar Pro will remember the volume, Roar and TeraBass settings after powering off.

-The maximum supported capacity for microSD card is 32GB.
+The maximum supported capacity for microSD card is 32 GB.
 The playback bit rate and sample rate on USB audio playback are 16 bit and 48 kHz respectively.
 The microphone of the speaker cannot be used when it is connected to a computer via USB.